amerkay/wildamer.com/content/project/n8n-stripe-subscription-payments-salesforce-npsp-integration.md

 ![n8n Workflow: Stripe Subscriptions -> Salesforce Recurring Donations](/imgs/project-n8n-stripe-salesforce/n8n-stripe-subscription-salesforce-npsp-recurring-donation.png)

-> ⚠️ Keep in mind, this workflow is purpose-built for BOS-UK that migrated from **Access Paysuite**, with `Access_Paysuite_URN` stored on their Recurring Donations and Stripe Subscriptions.

 ### A1.
 Stripe sends a subscription event → n8n fetches the full details